awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-ec2.md

 # Using an IAM role to grant permissions to applications running on Amazon EC2 instances<a name="id_roles_use_switch-role-ec2"></a>

-Applications that run on an EC2 instance must include AWS credentials in their AWS API requests\.
+Applications that run on an EC2 instance must include AWS credentials in the AWS API requests\.
 You could have your developers store AWS credentials directly within the EC2 instance and allow applications in that instance to use those credentials\.
 But developers would then have to manage the credentials and ensure that they securely pass the credentials to each instance and update each EC2 instance when it's time to rotate the credentials\.
 That's a lot of additional work\.

 Instead, you can and should use an IAM role to manage *temporary* credentials for applications that run on an EC2 instance\.
 When you use a role, you don't have to distribute long\-term credentials \(such as a user name and password or access keys\) to an EC2 instance\.
 Instead, the role supplies temporary permissions that applications can use when they make calls to other AWS resources\.
 When you launch an EC2 instance, you specify an IAM role to associate with the instance\.
 Applications that run on the instance can then use the role\-supplied temporary credentials to sign API requests\.

 Using roles to grant permissions to applications that run on EC2 instances requires a bit of extra configuration\.
 An application running on an EC2 instance is abstracted from AWS by the virtualized operating system\.
-Because of this extra separation, an additional step is needed to assign an AWS role and its associated permissions to an EC2 instance and make them available to its applications\.
-This extra step is the creation of an *[instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)* that is attached to the instance\.
+Because of this extra separation, you need an additional step to assign an AWS role and its associated permissions to an EC2 instance and make them available to its applications\.
+This extra step is the creation of an *[instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)* attached to the instance\.
 The instance profile contains the role and can provide the role's temporary credentials to an application that runs on the instance\.
 Those temporary credentials can then be used in the application's API calls to access resources and to limit access to only those resources that the role specifies\.
 Note that only one role can be assigned to an EC2 instance at a time, and all applications on the instance share the same role and permissions\.

 Using roles in this way has several benefits\.
 Because role credentials are temporary and rotated automatically, you don't have to manage credentials, and you don't have to worry about long\-term security risks\.
-In addition, if you use a single role for multiple instances, you can make a change to that one role and the change is propagated automatically to all the instances\.
+In addition, if you use a single role for multiple instances, you can make a change to that one role and the change propagates automatically to all the instances\.

 **Note**
-Although a role is usually assigned to an EC2 instance when you launch it, a role can also be attached to an EC2 instance that is already running\.
+Although a role is usually assigned to an EC2 instance when you launch it, a role can also be attached to an EC2 instance currently running\.
 To learn how to attach a role to a running instance, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.

 **Topics**
 + [How do roles for EC2 instances work?](#roles-usingrole-ec2instance-roles)